DorcasOlaofe/STATS201_ZheNiu_FinalProject/README.md

 **Author:** Zhe Niu, Data Science, 2024, Duke Kunshan University
 **Instructor:** Prof. Luyao Zhang, Duke Kunshan University
 **Disclaimer:** This project is a submission for the Final Project in STATS201 Introduction to Machine Learning for Social Science, 2023 Autumn Term (Seven Week - Second) instructed by Prof. Luyao Zhang at Duke Kunshan University.
 **Acknowledgments:** I would like to express my deepest gratitude to Prof. Luyao Zhang for her invaluable guidance and insights throughout this project.
-Additionally, I am grateful to my peers, particularly [Name of Peers], for their support and constructive feedback during the project development phase.
-Special thanks to the Duke Kunshan University's Data Science staff, including [Staff Names], for providing the necessary resources and tools for completing this project.
+Additionally, I am grateful to my peers for their support and constructive feedback during the project development phase.

 ## Project Summary